codecentric/computer-vision-drone/doc/creating-mainboard.md

 why we add an acoustic buzzer to the drone.
 This buzzer will be improved by an additional diode showing some more specific state information.

+As the power supply will directly come from the drone, we also added a switch to enable and disable the current flow.

-Finally, we want to start the drone not only by SSH but also by a simple physical action, so we added a simple switch to the top.
+Finally, we want to start the drone not only by SSH but also by a simple physical action, so we added a simple button to the top.

 ## Planning the mainboard
 We are short on experience with electrical engineering, so we decided to build the mainboard on a simple perfboard or stripboard.
 We used [Fritzing](http://fritzing.org) to plan the board, and that is what came out:

 ![layout](../media/layout_mainboard.jpg)

 With this layout we can add all the required components and there is still some space left for future components.
-Please note that there of course are interruptions required between the two main connector lines, and between the three connectors on the left side!
+Please note that there of course are interruptions required between the two main connector lines, and between the three connectors on the left side, which are not visible here!
 Otherwise this could lead to an electrical short and kill the PI.

 ## Building the mainboard